 The full policy can be found here

-· Prioritise the well-being of all children and adults at all times
+· promote and prioritise the safety and well-being of children and adults at risk

 Concern Reporting Procedure.
 If someone is in immediate danger, call the police (999)